sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

 For basic operations like accessing an instance for these steps, see [managed instances operations](../operations.md) what if there is some text here.

 1. CE creates an issue with the managed instance template in the `sourcegraph/customer` repository.
-1. Cloud Team invoke Github Actions with following parameters:
+1. Cloud Team invoke GitHub Actions with following parameters:

    - `customer` - name of customer
    - `ce_email` - email of Customer Engineer from issue
    - `customer_email` - customer admin email (only one from provided in issue)
    - `instance_type` - purpose of this instance

       trial - for customer trial